 Mixing these purposes in the same map will not work.

 For colorful mind maps, choose one of the Mindomo mind map templates that automatically assign colors to main topics.
-Be aware that the colors will change when you change the order of main topics.
+Be aware that the colors will change when you change the order of the main topics.
 What was red a minute ago may be now blue.

 To use color to draw attention to important information, choose a plain color scheme for your topics, then use a topic line or fill colors to highlight key information.
 Taking project management as an example, critical issues could be highlighted in red and trending issues in yellow.
 This won’t work well if you also use a range of other colors across the map.